CLYLP ALUMNI SCHOLARSHIPS

 Applicants must fulfill ALL of the following requirements to be eligible for the CLYLP Alumni Scholarships:

-- Be an alumnus of CLYLP (by having completed at least one of the following programs: CLYLP Statewide Leadership Conference, CLYLP Central Valley Institute, CLYLP Los Angeles Institute or CLYLP Bay Area Institute, or CLYLP Digital 2020/2021)
+Be an alumnus of CLYLP (by having completed at least one of the following programs: CLYLP Statewide Leadership Conference, CLYLP Central Valley Institute, CLYLP Los Angeles Institute, CLYLP Bay Area Institute, or CLYLP Digital 2020/2021)

 - All components must be submitted as a single combined PDF file